zuozhenggh/learning-library/data-management-library/university/howard/csci-432-db-sys/low-code-db-app-dev/low-code-db-app-dev.md

 4. On the REST Data Sources page, click on Movie Details.

-5. In Lab 2, you added a new column to the data profile for the full poster URL.
+5. In Task 4, you added a new column to the data profile for the full poster URL.
 You will now do the same thing for Movie Details, but you will add 2 visible columns:

     * **POSTER\_URL**: CONCAT('https://image.tmdb.org/t/p/w500', POSTER\_PATH)

     * **BACKDROP\_URL**:  CONCAT('https://image.tmdb.org/t/p/w500', BACKDROP\_PATH)

-6. Follow the instructions in <a href="?lab=creating-rest-sources#Task2:EditingTheRESTSourceDataProfile" target="_blank">Lab 2, Task 2</a> to add the BACKDROP\_URL and POSTER\_URL columns.
+6. Follow the instructions in <a href="?lab=creating-rest-sources#Task2:EditingTheRESTSourceDataProfile" target="_blank">Task 4, Step 2</a> to add the BACKDROP\_URL and POSTER\_URL columns.

 Creating the Movie Details Page